Interview with Alejo Padilla, GRIT

 By Olga Rosales Salinas

 I met Alejo Padilla one morning while waiting for a bus on a street corner of my neighborhood, Mesa Verde in Watsonville, CA. We attended grade school, middle school and high school together and always traveled on the same busses.
 While planning our fundraising for the Rosales Sisters' Scholarship I reached out to Padilla for his thoughts on being first-generation at Aptos High.
 What I learned was that he has become an Assistant Principle at North Tahoe High School.
-It is there where he has implemented a program entitled GRIT, helping students get to college.
+It is there where he has implemented a program called GRIT, helping students get to college.
 He has inspired my sisters' and I immensely, because he has shown exactly what can be possible when you are driven to change the narrative about the road to higher education.
-In this interview we discuss his experience in Watsonville, his own road to college and how GRIT. has changed the lives of so many students in the North Tahoe area.
+In this interview we discuss his experience in Watsonville, his own road to college and how GRIT has changed the lives of so many students in the North Tahoe area.

 Alejo Padilla started his first teaching position at Harden Middle School as a social studies teacher.
 He moved to Galt High School and taught social studies, became athletic director and eventually assistant principal.
 He then moved to North Tahoe High School where he currently serves as assistant principal.
 It was at NTHS where he founded GRIT, a program that has awarded over $275,000 to NTHS Latino students in the previous year alone.